RTMP vs. HLS vs. WebRTC: Comparing the Best Protocols for Live Streaming

 There are several variations of RTMP that serve slightly different purposes. (change formatting)

-• RTMPS, for example, is RTMP with an added layer of security, and it is primarily used for streaming over public networks.
+• RTMPS, or Real-Time Messaging Protocol Secure, is RTMP with an added layer of security, and it is primarily used for streaming over public networks.

 • RTMPE is the variation of RTMP with an added layer of encryption.